 - Choose a task you want to complete.

-- Set a timer for 25 minutes.
+- Set your timer for 25 minutes.

 - Work on the task until the timer rings.

-- Take a five-minute break, then go back to step one.
+- Go back to step one.

 - Once you have four check marks on the paper, take a longer break of 15 to 30 minutes.
 Then repeat this process.